sreenivr/SCND_AdvancedLaneFinding/README.md

 ### Camera Calibration

-A stand-alone python script "calibrate_caera.py" was implemented to compute the camera calibration and distortion coeficients of the camera from the given chess board images.
-This python script uses openCV funtions to compute the camera calibartion as described in the class.
+A stand-alone python script "calibrate_camera.py" was implemented to compute the camera calibration and distortion coeficients of the camera based on the given chessboard images.
+This python script uses openCV funtions (findChessboardCorners() and calibrateCamera()) to compute the camera calibartion as described in the class.
+OpenCV function undistort() can then be used to remove the camera distortion.
 This script also writes the calibration/coeficients to a file using pickle ("calibration.p"), so that this can be utilized in the image pipeline implementation.

-Following is an example of original and undistorted chess board image using the camera calibration.
+Image below shows the result of distortion correction using camera calibration and disctortion coeficients on a eample chess board image.
 ![alt text](output_images/undistorted_chessboard.jpeg "Undistorted Chessboard image")

-This is another example of undistorted road image.
+Following is another example of distortion corrected raod image.
 ![alt text](output_images/undistorted_test1.jpeg "Undistorted test road image" )